 Visiting Student Request

-Degree students can request to complete a course at another postsecondary institution.
-They must, however, request permission from the Registrar and be in satisfactory standing.
-Review section 4.4.3 of the section 4.4.3 of the Academic Calendar.
+Degree students may complete a course at another postsecondary institution.
+They must, however, first request permission from the Registrar.
+Review section 4.4.3 of the Academic Calendar.
 Open Studies students do not need to complete this form.

 Visiting Student Request (Letter of Permission)